macimax/WIKI_STEPMANIA/Creating-Static-Mount-Points-For-USB-Profiles-(Linux).md

 lrwxrwxrwx 1 root root 10 Jun  2 00:05 pci-0000:00:14.0-usb-0:10:1.0-scsi-0:0:0:0-part1 -> ../../sdb1
 ```

-Copy this output to a text editor and repeat command with the USB stick plugged into the USB port you wish to associate with PLAYER_2.
+Copy this output to a text editor and repeat the command with the USB stick plugged into the USB port you wish to associate with PLAYER_2.
 Copy that output as well.

 ### Step 2 - Create _fstab_ Entries

-You will use part of the output from the previous step to create entries in `/etc/fstab`, the file which associates specific devices (in this case a USB port _by-path_) with named mount points that can be passed to StepMania.
+You will use part of the output from the previous step to create new entries in `/etc/fstab`, the file which associates specific devices (in this case a USB port _by-path_) with named mount points that can be passed to StepMania.

 The resulting _fstab_ entries will look like: